National Agency for the Prohibition of Traffic in Persons and Other Related Matters (NAPTIP), Nigeria

 - Start date: 26 Aug 2003

-Prevent and combat trafficking of persons in Nigeria and its associated consequences and outcomes and prosecute traffickers and assist victims.
+Prevent and combat trafficking of persons in Nigeria, prosecute traffickers, and assist victims.

 Activities, processes and steps involved

 Nigeria ratified the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime (2000) on 28 June 2001.
-A civil society committee, led by the NGO, Women Trafficking and Child Labour Eradication Foundation (WOTCLEF), was set up to draft an anti-human trafficking bill in order to implement the Protocol.
-The bill was subsequently presented to the National Assembly.
-The President of the Federal Republic of Nigeria, Chief Olusegun Obasanjo approved to convert the bill into the Trafficking in Persons (Prohibition) Law Enforcement and Administration Act, on 14 July 2003.
-This Law fulfils Nigeria's international obligations under the Protocol.
+A civil society committee, led by the NGO, Women Trafficking and Child Labour Eradication Foundation (WOTCLEF) drafted an anti-human trafficking bill in order to implement the Protocol.
+The bill was subsequently presented to the National Assembly where it was approved as the Trafficking in Persons (Prohibition) Law Enforcement and Administration Act, on 14 July 2003.
+This Law fulfills Nigeria's international obligations under the Protocol.

-The law prohibits child labour, forced labour, trafficking in slaves, pornography, drug trafficking, and forced or compulsory recruitment into armed conflict.
-It also provides a legal framework for the protection of the rights of victims of trafficking, protects the identity of victims and their right to press charges against traffickers, as well as provides access to health and social services.
+The law prohibits child labour, forced labour, pornography, drug trafficking, and forced or compulsory recruitment into the armed forces.
+It also offers legal protections to victims of trafficking such as protecting the identity of victims and their right to press charges against traffickers, as well as providing access to health and social services.
 Foreign nationals who are victims of trafficking are granted a temporary resident permit.

 NAPTIP works with other federal ministries, law enforcement and immigration officers, and civil society organizations, such as the WOTCLEF, in the 22 states to establish anti-trafficking committees at the state level and to sensitize the local population on the dangers of trafficking in persons.
 NAPTIP coordinates victim assistance services with government ministries, NGOs and international agencies, such as the International Organization for Migration, UN Office on Drugs and Crime, the ILO, UNICEF, among others.
 NAPTIP also works with other governments, international organizations and civil society organisations to establish a centre for the maintenance and analysis of records from all agencies and organizations working on Trafficking in Persons (TIP) issues.
 In addition, NAPTIP regularly consults with employers and workers organizations, as well as other government entities.